Guinea-Bissau–Spain relations

 Guinea-Bissau–Spain relations are the bilateral and diplomatic relations between these two countries.

+Independence war

+In the November 14, 1972 United Nations General Assembly vote to recognize the PAIGC as the sole legitimate representative of the people of Guinea-Bissau and Cape Verde, Spain was one of the member states that voted against the resolution.
+The proposal was adopted with 98 votes in favour, 6 votes against and 8 abstentions.
+Again the UN General Assembly on November 2, 1973, following the declaration of independence of Guinea-Bissau, Spain was one of 7 member states voting against the resolution that condemned Portuguese occupation of territories of the Republic of Guinea-Bissau (the resolution was passed with 93 votes in favour).

 Diplomatic relations

-Spain soon recognized Guinea Bissau after its independence in 1974, establishing diplomatic relations.
+Spain soon recognized Guinea Bissau the Carnation Revolution, establishing diplomatic relations.
 After the opening of the Spanish Embassy in Bissau in the year 2007, the ties strengthened.
 Guinea-Bissau has appointed an Ambassador resident in Madrid, who presented his credentials to King Juan Carlos I at the beginning of 2012.